I post this on Mother's Day weekend and will

 Leon only lived two blocks from me.
 He went to my school.
 We were in the same class.
 Even in the midst of this close hitting news, my mind would not allow me to think that this could ever happen to my dad.
 His dad flew Huey gunships.
 Mine flew transports.
 But a tragic event later changed my 4th grade mind.

+title of this little story.
 Our own black news soon enveloped our little rental home in the St Mary’s subdivision of Columbus, GA; one of the Cranes had crashed and all crew members had been killed instantly.
 It was a freak accident, not a direct act of war.
 The 19 inch black and white Zenith TV glowed with the story, with this cruel caveat: "the names are not being released at this time, until notification of next of kin...."

 As the news played this story, it did not take a young boy long to figure out that the odds were not good.
 The Army had less than 10 of these big helicopters overseas, and the number of trained pilots to fly these behemoths was minuscule in number.
 If it wasn’t Pop, it would surely be someone we knew.

+security of those words, the power of a praying Mama.
 Yet as I think about it now, she was 35.
 Think about that.
 35. Three kids, a short career as a school teacher before we were born, and dealing with the dark unknown of an incident that had happened and the possible ramifications of the future for several days .
 Her prayer was sobering, yet comforting.
 In her own personal insecurity, she let her children know God’s strength would see us through.

 Word finally did come after many agonizing hours.
 Pop’s life was spared, but a family that we shared spaghetti and Batman with weekly, well, the Yellow Cab death notice changed life for them forever.
 CWO Al Gajon, a Cajun with a great zest for life, was one of the casualties of that cruel accident.